 Debts Prior To Filing Bankruptcy That Report on Credit Report

 If you had debts prior to filing Chapter 7 Bankruptcy, they all should be zero balance and reporting to the credit bureaus as such.

 In the event, that you did not include the debt in the Chapter 7 Bankruptcy filing, contact your bankruptcy attorney and have them make an amendment to your bankruptcy.
 Debts that were not included in bankruptcy can get discharged by reopening the bankruptcy.
 After reopening the bankruptcy, the bankruptcy attorney need to include the debts that were not included in your Bankruptcy filing.

 Any debts prior to your Chapter 7 Bankruptcy filing can be included in the bankruptcy by filing a separate amendment.
 Never dispute derogatory and/or errors in credit reports without consulting with loan officers.
 Credit Disputes are not allowed during the mortgage process.
 Medical collection accounts, collection accounts with zero balance, and outstanding debts that are two years old or older are exempt from retraction of credit disputes.

 Credit Reporting Agencies

-The three credit reporting agencies, Transunion, Experian, and Equifax, had a habit of recording discharged debts that were part of the consumer bankruptcy’s discharge and reporting it as current bad debt, thus hurting the consumer from getting mortgage loans and other forms of credit.
-Having these discharged bankruptcy debts being recorded as active debts lowers the consumer’s credit score.
+Credit Bureaus record discharged debts that were part of the consumer bankruptcy’s discharge and report it as current bad debt, thus hurting the consumer from getting mortgage loans and other forms of credit.
+Having these discharged bankruptcy debts being recorded as active debts can disqualify borrowers from a mortgage loan.

 At least 10% of the consumers with errors on their credit report were errors that were serious enough to cause a dramatic impact on the consumer’s ability to secure credit or loans.